Learn More

 • What is Academic Integrity?

 • This is our basic presentation which covers the essentials of academic integrity, defining for students the standards at UCSD.
-(10-45 minutes)
+Expected presentation duration: 10-45 minutes

 • Bystander Intervention Training

 • How do I decide whether to give my friend my old lab report?
 Should I let my roommate sit next to me in the exam when I know she’s under pressure?
 I know someone’s cheating, what do I do?
 These are the types of questions students struggle through when trying to Excel with Integrity.
-This presentation/workshop will teach students a Bystander Intervention model (adapted from UCSD Care) they can use to help them act ethically in the face of stress and pressure (overview presentation: 20 minutes; workshop: 60-90 minutes)
+This presentation/workshop will teach students a Bystander Intervention model (adapted from UCSD Care) they can use to help them act ethically in the face of stress and pressure.
+Expected presentation duration: 20 minutes.
+Expected workshop duration: 60-90 minutes.

 Faculty Presentations/Workshops